Underactuated Robotics

 Stationary Distributions

 In the example above, the histogram is our numerical approximation of the probability density.
-The logistic map example had the remarkable property that, although the individual trajectories of the system do not converge, the probability distribution actually does converge to what's known as a stationary distribution -- a fixed point of the master equation.
+Each of those example systems had the remarkable property that, although the individual trajectories of the system do not converge, the probability distribution actually does converge to what's known as a stationary distribution -- a fixed point of the master equation.
 Instead of thinking about the dynamics of the trajectories, we need to start thinking about the dynamics of the distribution.

 The most important example of this analysis is for systems with linear dynamics and additive Gaussian noise; for this case we have closed-form solutions (in arbitrary dimensions).
 But to keep things simple, let's make sure we understand the scalar case first.